RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 - when the configuration is able to provide data from a transient stream or the character at position `#Charin_Position.Stream` of a persistent stream then `#Outcome` shall be set to contain the data.
-  The indicator of the response shall be 'N';
+  The indicator of the response shall be `'N'`;

-- when the configuration is unable to return data because the read position is at the end of a persistent stream then the indicator of the response shall be 'O';
+- when the configuration is unable to return data because the read position is at the end of a persistent stream then the indicator of the response shall be `'O'`;

-- when the configuration is unable to return data from a transient stream because no data is available and no data is expected to become available then the indicator of the response shall be 'O':
+- when the configuration is unable to return data from a transient stream because no data is available and no data is expected to become available then the indicator of the response shall be `'O'`:
-- otherwise the configuration is unable to return data and does not expect to be able to return data by waiting; the indicator of the response shall be 'E'.
+- otherwise the configuration is unable to return data and does not expect to be able to return data by waiting; the indicator of the response shall be `'E'`.

 The data set in `#Outcome` will either be a single character or will be a sequence of eight characters, each `'0'` or `'1'`.
 The choice is decided by the configuration.
 The eight character sequence indicates a